Gao Bainian: Early life

 Gao Bainian was born in 556.
 He was Emperor Xiaozhao's second son but was considered his proper heir because he was born of his wife Empress Yuan.
-After he became emperor in 560, therefore, he created Gao Bainian crown prince.
+After he became emperor on 8 September 560, he created Gao Bainian crown prince on 6 December.
 It was during Gao Bainian's tenure as crown prince that he married his wife Crown Princess Hulü, a daughter of the general Hulü Guang.

-In 561, Emperor Xiaozhao suffered severe injuries after falling off a horse.
+In late 561, Emperor Xiaozhao suffered severe injuries after falling off a horse.
 Believing himself to be near death, he decided that Gao Bainian was too young to take the throne, at age five, so he issued an edict giving the throne instead to his brother Gao Zhan the Prince of Changguang.
 In a letter to Gao Zhan, Emperor Xiaozhao wrote, "Bainian is innocent.
 You can do anything with him, but please do not kill him!"
 He died later that day, and Gao Zhan took the throne as Emperor Wucheng.
-Emperor Wucheng created Gao Bainian the Prince of Leling.
+Emperor Wucheng created Gao Bainian the Prince of Leling on 5 December 561.